-Using a praxis of cultural programming underpinned by a performative approach, I develop artistic eco-social engagements with communities by deploying their own embodied, practical knowledges.
-Eco-mindfulness projects co-create sustainable, meaningful futures that convey mutuality, like-mindedness and kinship to reconnect the environment and humans in a social context that transforms the public's perception of ecology.
+Using a praxis of cultural programming underpinned by a performative approach, I develop creative eco-social engagements with communities by working with their embodied, practical knowledges.
+Eco-mindfulness, mutuality and kinship are developed through collaborative community and schools' projects that reconnect citizens with the environment via the social context to transform public perception of ecology and sustainability.

 Machair Art 2011-13